einatrs/Website/content/authors/admin/_index.md

 ---

 I am a researcher working in the field of visual perception and attention.
 I did my studies at the University of Haifa in Israel.
-Since graduating, I have held postdoc positions at KU Leuven and UGhent in Belgium and at EPFL in Switzerland.
+Since graduating, I have held postdoc positions at KU Leuven and UGent in Belgium and at EPFL in Switzerland.
 I have 10 years of teaching experience at different higher education institutions in Israel.
 My favorite subject to teach is Research Methods and Statistics.

 Research interests: